openSUSE/ap4rc/README.md

 `ap4rc_expire_interval`

-How long an application password should be valid
+How long an application password should be valid.
 Default: `2 MONTH`

 `ap4rc_warning_interval`